hendrathings/angular2-nvd3/README.md

 - d3
 - nvd3

-Just in case chart background change to black, make sure to include `nvd3.css` via transpiler `webpack` or `systemjs` or what your transpiler.
+Most of people get chart background turn into black, make sure to include `nvd3.css` via transpiler `webpack` or `systemjs` or what your transpiler.

 ## Usage

 Hopefully you already know how to use decorator, module, component, directive, input on angular2.

-Include module on your app module or where your parent module before using:
+Include module in your root module of your target component decalaration via `NgModule`.

 ```js
 import { NvD3Module } from 'angular2-nvd3';